eksctl-io/eksctl/userdocs/src/usage/fargate-support.md

 ???+ note
     This operation is only supported on clusters that run on the EKS platform version `eks.5` or higher.

-    If the existing was created with a version of `eksctl` prior to 0.11.0, you will  need to run `eksctl update cluster` before creating the Fargate profile.
+    If the existing was created with a version of `eksctl` prior to 0.11.0, you will  need to run `eksctl upgrade cluster` before creating the Fargate profile.

 ```console